 What is the difference between a low cost, hobby grade LiDAR and a much more expensive survey grade LiDAR?
 The short answer is that there are lots of differences.
 So the challenge becomes figuring out how to use the latest technology to achieve survey grade performance in a small, low cost package.

 Making a small, low cost laser scanner for sense-and-avoid applications has been a objective of mine for several years.
-What makes this project challenging is the cost and complexity associated with motors and their drivers to provide the motion, position encoders to provide accurate aiming…Continue
+What makes this project challenging is the cost and complexity associated with motors and their drivers to provide the motion, position encoders to provide accurate aiming information and slip rings to pass the signals through the…Continue

 LightWare Optoelectronics is proud to share with you some preliminary data on their new miniature laser range finder modules, the LW20 and the SF20 OEM version.
-These modules will be available later this year and as part of our program of supporting the DIY market we will be offering the OEM module…Continue
+These modules will be available later this year and as part of our program of supporting the DIY market we will be offering the OEM module to individual customers as well.
+The prices will be announced at the…Continue

 We get lots of help requests from customers trying to configure the PixHawk and other flight controllers that are running ArduPilot software.
 The existing configuration interfaces, such as those found in Mission Planner, can be confusing, even for experienced users.
-We've introduced a "drone…Continue
+We've introduced a "drone configuration" tool into our free…Continue

 SUAS News posted an article today about the Kespry Drone 2.0, a commercial drone that is advertised as requiring minimal human input during a mission.
 It has a forward looking LiDAR sensor specifically for obstacle sensing and collision avoidance.
-This might be that first commercially available drone to…Continue
+This might be that first commercially available drone to have LiDAR as standard equipment.

 With a range in excess of 100m and able to measure over water, the SF11/C is the most cost effective laser altimeter for drones on the market today.
 Compatibility with Pixhawk and derivative flight controllers and its multiple interfaces including serial, I2C, analog and USB make the SF11/C the easiest plug-and-play solution for altitude holding, terrain following and safe…Continue